Table of Contents

 Pitbull Crossed with Dachshund Exercise Requirements

 The Dachshund Pitbull obtains its high energy from its parent pitbull.
 As such, you will need to regularly exercise this dog to channel its energy and keep it fit.
 A Doxie-Bull thrives best in large open spaces, where it can freely roam around.
-Bring them to an enclosed park or yard, and they will be happy.
+Bring them for a walk to an enclosed park or yard, and they will be happy.
 You will find that they hardly bark, so you can be at peace not worrying about how your neighbors will react to the sounds.

 While it is possible to live in an apartment or condominium and have this animal, it is not advised to leave them there for too long, or they can behave destructively.
 For exercise, they will need to be walked on an average of 11 miles per week.
 They will have to be active for at least 2 hours each day.